i40-Tools/HeterogeneityExampleData/AutomationML/M3-Schematic/Testbeds-3/readme.md

 This is an example for Schematic

-There are two heterogenity files in this example generated from "seed-12.aml".
+There are two heterogenity files in this example generated from "seed.aml".

-a) "seed-12-Schematic-1.aml"
+a) "seed-Schematic-1.aml"
-b) "seed-12-Schematic-0.aml"
+b) "seed-Schematic-0.aml"